prt459/Simple_CW_keyer/README.md

 The script also provides a CW Ident, sends callsign every CW_IDENT_SECS seconds (set to 180).
 To activate this feature, #define CW_IDENT.

+NOTE: The master code includes enums -- these may generate compile time errros like these: key:42: error: variable or field ‘set_key_state’ declared void key:42: error: ‘key_state_e’ was not declared in this scope key:43: error: variable or field ‘activate_state’ declared void key:43: error: ‘trx_state_e’ was not declared in this scope variable or field ‘set_key_state’ declared void

+  A version without enums is on branch s'ans_enums' -- if you have problems compiling the master, use the code on this branch instead.